An international university

-Winning the world's best brains.
-Forging alliances with leading universities and companies.
-Maintaining the alumni network.
-These are the goals that the Technical University of Munich (TUM) has set for itself as an internationally competitive university.
-It is not one’s origin that counts at TUM, but talent and passion for science.
+Winning the world's best brains, forging alliances with leading universities and companies, maintaining a strong alumni network: These are the goals the Technical University of Munich (TUM) has set itself as an internationally competitive university.
+It is not origin that counts at TUM, but talent and passion for science.

 TUM feels at home all over the world.
-It has offices and representative offices on several continents: Africa, Asia, the Americas and Europe.
-It initiates research collaborations and exchanges with scientists and students.
+It has representative offices in Africa, Asia, North and South America and Europe.
+Here it initiates research collaborations and exchanges with scientists and students.
 As the first German university in 2002, it opened its own branch abroad: TUM Asia in Singapore.
 All TUM-locations worldwide

 TUM stands for openness and international academic exchange.

 - Going Abroad: ERASMUS-exchange, internships or research abroad.
 We support our students and staff, who wish to gain international experience.
 More about going abroad

-- Studying at the TUM: Master's programs in English and double-degree agreements make studying at the TUM attractive for students from all around the world.
-International study programs
+- Studying at TUM: Master's programs in English and double-degree agreements make studying at the TUM attractive for students from all around the world.
+International Study Programs

-- Researchers from abroad: We want to attract talent from around the world to the TUM - and we offer you excellent working conditions that meet high international standards.
+- Researchers from abroad: We want to attract talent from around the world to TUM and we offer excellent working conditions that meet high international standards.

-"Innovation.
-Explained" is Technologist's motto.
+“Innovation.
+Explained” is the motto of “Technologist”.
 The online science magazine is an initiative by the EuroTech Universities Alliance, bringing together the best and most exciting research from Europe and beyond.
 It is published in 20 European countries and avalaible in English, French and German.
 Read selected articles online

-TUM sees itself as the handmaiden of innovation society.
-In international projects, it seeks answers to the pressing issues of our time.
+TUM sees itself as a servant for an innovative society.
+In international projects, it seeks answers to pressing issues of our time.
 For example: